daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Channels Divine Blessings

-A devout follower of a divine being, you channel some of your deity’s power to achieve wonders.
+A devout follower of a divine being, you channel some of your deity's power to achieve wonders.

 * Tier 1: Blessing of the Gods
 * Tier 2: Enhanced Intellect